"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 Signs of the Manipulator shadow:

-- You use "objectivity" to dismiss others' experiences.
+- Using "objectivity" to dismiss others' experiences

-- You use facts to control.
+- Using facts to control

 The Manipulator insists he sees things as they are.
 Underneath lies fear of vulnerability or need for control.